billyohgren/billyohgren.github.io/_posts/2016-05-26-symbolicate-ios-crash-logs.md

 header-img: "img/post-bg-06.jpg"
 ---
 ## What?
-Symbolic8 is an app that makes it super easy to symbolicate iOS crash logs in Mac OSX.
+Symbolic8 is an app that makes it super easy to symbolicate iOS crash logs on Mac OSX.

 ## Why?
 A friend of mine asked me if I knew how to symbolicate crash logs and instead of replying with a answer I wrote a simple app :)